St. Hugh (of Lincoln) - Lectern Frontal LF747

 Hugh of Lincoln, Bishop.
 Carthusian.
 Worked with

-his own hands on the extention to Lincoln Cathedral.
+his own hands on the extension to Lincoln Cathedral.

 Feast Day: 17th November.